November gardening

 Winter flowers.

 Depending what zone you're in you may be able to transplant some cold weather flowers like pansies and mums into the garden.
-Every year I say I'm going to add pansies to my fall garden and every year I forget, but they tend to do okay even after a frost.
-Right now my pansies, sweet alyssum, mums and snapdragons are doing wonderfully and will probably hang on for another month or so.
+Every year I say I'm going to add pansies to my fall garden and every year I forgot till this year, but they tend to do okay even after a frost.

 Again, this is zone 5b.
 Further south there are lots of flowers that live and bloom through winter!
 I was thrilled to see the beds full of Cyclamen blooming in San Antonio, Tx last November.